PCextreme/packer-templates/README.md

 ## Usage

-Run `./build.sh` to get the usage info.
+Run `./build.sh -h` to get the usage info.

 All templates can be found in `templates/` directory.